 Texas Victim Assistance Training (TVAT) Academy

 The Texas Crime Victim Clearinghouse (TxCVC) was awarded a grant from the Criminal Justice Division of the Office of the Governor to develop and host an in-person Texas Victim Assistance Training (TVAT) Academy.
-The TxCVC is collaborating with key stakeholders with expertise in various victim services disciplines to assist in determining the training needs of the community and in reviewing and offering insight in revising curriculum.
+The TxCVC collaborates with key stakeholders with expertise in various victim service disciplines to assist in determining the training needs of the community and in revising the TVAT Academy curriculum.

-The TVAT Academy is designed to provide a foundational level victim assistance training for new victim services advocates, victim assistance providers, volunteers, criminal justice professionals, and allied professionals with less than three years' experience who routinely work with victims of crime.
+The TVAT Academy is designed to provide a foundational level victim assistance training for new victim service professionals, criminal justice professionals, volunteers, and allied professionals with less than three years of experience who routinely work with victims of crime.
 The TxCVC will, however, review all applications.

-The curriculum is designed to follow the victims’ experience over time and through the criminal justice system.
-The curriculum focuses on skills and knowledge related to the victims’ experience, needs, and rights from the moment of victimization through the investigation and pre-trial, prosecution and trial, and the post-conviction phases.
+The curriculum is designed to follow the crime victim’s experience over time and through the criminal justice system.
+The curriculum focuses on skills and knowledge related to victims’ experiences, needs, and rights from the moment of victimization through the investigation and pre-trial, prosecution and trial, and the post-conviction phases of the system.
 Additional topics will include ethics, crime victims' rights, the influence of cultural factors, and resiliency.
-The TVAT Academy will provide experiential learning, with case studies and real-life scenarios supplemented by student text readings.
-The TVAT Academy faculty includes a diverse group of victim service practitioners who have expertise in various victim issues, and staff from other institutions that support victim intervention and restoration.
+The TVAT Academy provides experiential learning, with case studies and activities involving real-life scenarios supplemented by presentations and relevant readings.
+The TVAT Academy faculty includes a diverse group of victim service practitioners who have expertise in various victim issues and staff from other institutions that support victim intervention and restoration.

 Areas of study for the academy include knowledge and understanding of: